 National Health Accounts (NHA) is a framework for estimating the total health expenditures (both public and private) at the national level.
-NHA methodology actually tracks the flow of funds through the health sector by compiling the four selected dimensions namely, (i) Financing sources (ii) Financing agents (iii) Health care providers & (iv) Health care functions.
+NHA methodology actually tracks the flow of funds through the health sector by compiling the four selected dimensions namely.

+(i) Financing sources (ii) Financing agents (iii) Health care providers & (iv) Health care functions.

-NHA is a standard set of matrices, or tables, that presents various aspects of a nation's health expenditures and deals with the questions like, (i) who is financing health care in Pakistan? (ii) how much do various financing agents spend? and (iii) on what type of services?
+NHA is a standard set of matrices, or tables, that

+presents various aspects of a nation's health expenditures and deals with the questions like, (i) who is financing health care in Pakistan? (ii) how much do various financing agents spend? and (iii) on what type of services?
 This globally accepted tool based upon the expenditure review approach, highlights the "financial and fiscal health" of national health systems in Pakistan.

-In its 8th round, NHA has developed three classifications namely- financing sources, financing agents, and health care providers by incorporating estimated OOP health expenditures and private health care providers' health expenditures.
-Secondary data on health expenditures collected from various source agencies like CGA, AGPR, provincial AGs, MAG, ML&C, ESSIs, Provincial Zakat & Usher Departments, Pakistan Bait ul Mal etc. have also been incorporated in this report.

-NHA is an important tool designed particularly to assist policy-makers in understanding their health systems and improving health system performance.
+In its 9th round, NHA has developed three classifications namely- financing sources, financing agents, and health care providers by incorporating estimated OOP health expenditures and private health care providers' health expenditures.
+Secondary data on health expenditures collected from various source agencies like CGA.
+AGPR, provincial AGs, MAG, ML&C, ESSIs, Provincial Zakat & Usher Departments, Pakistan Bait ul Mal etc. have also been incorporated in health systems and improving health system performance.
 NHA mainly deals with the estimation of total health expenditures by covering both the Public & Private sector of a country.
 NHA methodology organizes and presents health spending information in a such explorative way that a layman can easily understand and interpret the NHA results.
 It allows policymakers to understand the use of resources in a health system to evaluate impact of health reforms on different segments of society.
 NHA can certainly demonstrate significant impact on better policy making and in a major shift in health policy for better healthcare in Pakistan.